 I’ve always been a writer, but I didn’t know what was possible as a young child.
 I still remember taking my stenograph notebook out to the horse pasture behind my house, lying in the grass and creating poetry.
 My family was very praiseworthy of my poetry and with their encouragement, at age 10 I entered a poem in the local newspaper’s Christmas poetry contest.
 I won first place and $25.00.
 That was an amazing feeling that fueled many more poems and also validation that my family was right—I had talent!
 The spark of writing ignited and I’ve never been able to turn it off, even though sometimes I’ve considered quitting because it is a tough job.
 I love writing and there are many, many more books in my brain than I’ll probably ever be able to write!

-After graduating from USU I lived in Utah in another small town.
+I met my husband, Steve, at USU and after our marriage we lived in Utah in another small town.
 I loved it there and began attending writing conferences and workshops in the region regularly to hone my craft.
 In 2010 my first suspense novel was published.
 Wrong Number was a Whitney Award finalist and the recipient of the Outstanding Book of the Year award from the League of Utah Writers.

 Since then I’ve written over twenty books, written hundreds of articles for both print and online magazines, presented at writing conferences and workshops, and collaborated with authors on anthologies and nonfiction projects.

-I’m also a single mom of five pretty cute kids.
+I’m also a stay-at-home mom of five pretty cute kids.
 Two girls and three boys = a wild and crazy house.
-After the birth of my fifth child, I finally was able to move back to Idaho so I could have a little more space to raise my family.
-There were some rocky times as I ended up getting divorced in 2018 after twenty years of marriage, but my Heavenly Father was watching over me and prepared me for this time.
-It’s definitely a lot of work being a single mom, but I have much to be grateful for, especially those 5 amazing reasons!
+After the birth of our fifth child, I finally convinced my husband to look into moving back to Idaho so we could have a little more space to raise our family.
 I’m thrilled to be a farm girl again, living on a few acres with over 40 chickens, several cats, and a darling black lab shelter dog.

-I’ve been told I have too many interests, but that’s okay.
+My husband tells me that I have too many interests and he is right.
 I enjoy gardening, chicken herding, playing the piano, singing, composing music, running, yoga, oil painting, making handmade cards, crocheting, and cooking.
 I love laughing with my family and looking out the window at the sun setting over hundreds of acres of farm land.
 Idaho has the most beautiful sunsets!

 And I LOVE reading!
 I’m a voracious reader of all kinds of books from picture books to biographies.
-You can connect with me on goodreads here and take a look at tons of my book reviews on the Book Reviews tab.
+You can connect with me on goodreads here.